alanlin24/mouse-simulator-using-SFML/README.md

-# rat-racing-game-using-SFML
+# mouse-simulator-using-SFML
-a rat racing game using SFML to develop
+a mouse simulator using SFML to develop